 18. Sell Bottled Water.

-A bottled water company is a lucrative ventures to pursue in Kenya.
+A bottled water company is a lucrative venture to pursue in Kenya.
 At least if you have capital.
 You will need as much as Ksh.
 1,500,000 to start.

 However, Ksh.
 500,000 can also be just enough for an under-equipped plant.